marcpollitt/recipe/README.md

+#Read Me
-# once cloned out of git repo run php composer.phar update to get all bundles.
-# then run bin/console server:run
-# api is now set up and useable now.
-# use postman to run api.
+ once cloned out of git repo run php composer.phar update to get all bundles. then run bin/console server:run api is now set up and useable now. use postman to run api.

 To run find (get)

     localhost:8080/recipe/find/{id}

-# To run findall (get)
+## To run findall (get)

     localhost:8080/recipe/findall/cuisine/{cuisine}/page/{page}

-# To insert a new recipe (post)
+## To insert a new recipe (post)

     localhost:8080/recipe/create